 Hazel made her directing comeback for sell out production Dayshift by Darren Donohue and Vlogger by Rena Bryson.
 Most recent projects include assistant directing Dance of the Furies shoot by Catriona Bonner Photography and Jessica Bruen and stage managing Starseed by Killian Glynn.

-Sabrina Kelleher is an actor and designer based in Yorkshire.
+Sabrina Kelleher is an actor and designer based in the UK.
 She has studied and been working in theatre and film for the past 4 years.
 She has studied acting with David Scott in the Applied Art of Acting full-time course, with Christopher Torretto at Northern Star Acting, based in Leeds and Acting & Theatre Performance in GCC, where she developed a love of production design.
 Since moving to UK in late 2018, Sabrina has taken to the stage in many Pantomimes; Aladdin (2018) and Cinderella (2019) with Restless Entertainment and Dick Whittington (2019) with Manor Operatic Society.

 Throughout 2017 and 2018, Sabrina was working very closely with the Theatre Room Galway which is a local community of actors, writers and directors.
 Every month, she worked with many different creative people to bring as many short plays to the stage.
 She owes many of her design credits to Theatre Room, from costume and makeup to set and sound design.
 In 2017, she won Best Production Design for “When the Stars Fall”, which she also directed.
 She has also designed sets for “Tastes Like Chicken” and costumes for “Sucker”, all part of Theatre Room.